tdilauro/Simplified-wiki/NewIntegrations.md

   manager to their ILS.
 A value for this attribute is optional but recommended.

+* `SETTINGS` and `LIBRARY_SETTINGS`: These lists control the form fields that show up in the administrative interface when an admin is setting up your integration. `SETTINGS` will be shared across all libraries using the integration, and `LIBRARY_SETTINGS` will be different for each library.
+Each setting is a dictionary with the following
+  attributes:
+  1. `key`: This will be used to store the setting in the ExternalIntegration or in the ConfigurationSettings table.
+  2. `label`: This is label that will be displayed with the form field.
+  3. `optional`: Set this to true if it's okay for the admin to leave the setting blank.
+Otherwise, leaving it blank will show an error message.
+  4. `default`: If present, this value will be shown in the form field initially, but will be editable by the admin.
+  5. `type`: Controls the type of form field.
+Will be `text` by default but can also be set to `select` for a dropdown.
+  6. `options`: If `type` is `select`, these are the options available in the dropdown.
+Each option should be a dictionary with a key and label.
+     `MilleniumPatronAPI` has examples of this.

 ### `remote_authenticate(self, username, password)`

 This is the core of `BasicAuthenticationProvider`.
 You're given a